n8n-io/n8n-docs/docs/code/builtin/date-time.md

 # Built-in date and time methods

 Methods for working with date and time.
-Note that some methods and variables aren't available in the Code node.
+Some methods and variables aren't available in the Code node.

 | Method | Description | Available in Code node? |
 | ------ | ----------- | :-------------------------: |